mikeasilva/handbook-diff/markdown/27-temple-ordinances-for-the-living.md

 The stake president writes a letter stating that the person is authorized to observe the sealing.
 This letter is presented at the temple.

 Members must be endowed and have a current temple recommend to observe the sealing of their parents.

+For information about who may attend a sealing of living children to parents, see [27.4.5](/study/manual/general-handbook/27-temple-ordinances-for-the-living?lang=eng&id=title_number40-p119#title_number40).

 27.3.5